-A reference letter also called the recommendation letter is a formal document that is written for testifying a person’s achievements, character and skills.
+Get quality reference letter writing tips and samples in this post.
+A reference letter also called the recommendation is a formal document that is written for testifying a person’s achievements, character and skills.
 This letter is not just required by an employee but a student too.
 You might need a reference anytime in your career.
 That’s why it’s said that even if you are leaving your previous company you need to stay in touch and show interest that you still care.

 Importance of reference

 There are can be many scenarios where a reference letter might be required.
 Typically when you are applying for a new job somewhere, you are mostly required to give away a reference before you actually get hired.
 Secondly, if you are about to apply to an academic course even overseas, you are required to give away a reference.
 Sometimes even landlords ask for recommendation letters in order to make sure the tenant they are about to deal with has good character and has a stable job to pay for the rent.